The following are requirements to ensure an accurate set up:

-|xn||The ID from the client DNS request header||a number from 0 to 65535|
+|xn||The ID from the client DNS request header||a whole number between 0 and 65535 (inclusive)|

 |fqdn||The qname field from the client DNS request message (i.e. The fully qualified domain name the client is requesting be resolved)||A series of DNS labels/domains separated by ‘.’ characters and ending with a ‘.’ character (see qname)|

 |type||The qtype field from the client DNS request message (i.e. the type of resolution that’s requested such as IPv4, IPv6)||Examples are A (IpV4), AAAA (IpV6), NS (Name Service), SOA (Start of Authority), and CNAME, (see qtype)|

 |class||The qclass field from the client DNS request message (i.e. The class of resource being requested)||Either IN (Internet resource) or ANY (Traffic router rejects requests with any other value of class)|

-|ttl||The ‘time to live’ in seconds for the answer provided by Traffic Router (clients can reliably use this answer for this long without re-querying traffic router)||A number from 0 to 4294967295|
+|ttl||The ‘time to live’ in seconds for the answer provided by Traffic Router (clients can reliably use this answer for this long without re-querying traffic router)||A whole number between 0 and 4294967295 (inclusive)|

 |rcode||The result code for the DNS answer provided by Traffic Router||One of NOERROR (success), NOTIMP (request is not NOTIMP (request is not supported), REFUSED (request is refused to be answered), or NXDOMAIN (the domain/name requested does not exist)|

-In the past, if the Geolimit check fails (for example, the client ip is not in the ‘US’ region but the geolimit is set to ‘CZF + US’), the router will respond with
+In the past, if the Geolimit check fails (for example, the client IP is not in the ‘US’ region but the Geolimit is set to ‘CZF + US’), the router will respond with

 The URL has 3 kinds of formats, which have different meanings:

-- URL with domain that matches with the delivery service.
-For this URL, the router will also try to find a proper cache server within the delivery service and return the same format url as point 1.
+- For this URL, Traffic Router will also try to find a proper cache server within the Delivery Service and return a redirect URL in the format:

-- URL with domain that doesn’t match with the delivery service.
-For this URL, the router will return the configured url directly to the client.
+- URL with domain that doesn’t match with the Delivery Service

 What you need: